What would help the global civic tech community to work more effectively with public and private institutions?

 Case studies: It is useful to be able to share concrete examples of where civic tech interventions have resulted in tangible improvements, and government clients can find these very motivating and exciting.
 Equally, we could look to write case studies with examples of where the problems identified in the civic tech surgeries were solved, eg by introducing Agile methods into the work.

 Research: We can learn a lot from existing research, as many of the issues with public/private contracting have been explored in detail, however much of this research is buried within academic journals.
 We also need new qualitative data from the people working on data projects, and a way to get that information to a wider audience.
 Summaries of useful existing research (‘literature reviews’) may be helpful to the community, as well as completely new research examining how partnership with the public and private sector works in the real world.

 TICTeC Action Lab #1 members agreed to commission a piece of work that showcases examples of where civic tech interventions have resulted in tangible improvements and benefits for governments/public institutions and their citizens.

 The Action Lab believes highlighting successful examples will help civic tech organisations across the world to work more effectively with governments, as it will help them to promote the benefits of civic tech and inspire and motivate government actors, as well as themselves, to start similar civic tech projects in their contexts.

-The Action Lab #1 subgrant was awarded to People Powered, who will solicit and create case studies from the platforms that were highly rated in their digital participation platform ratings.
-They will reach out to platforms to ask for specific case examples where their platforms have resulted in clear improvements and benefits for governments, institutions, and communities.
-Following interviews with the organisations involved, they will create blog posts to showcase the examples, including key information on the cases and personal narratives from the participant interviews.
+The Action Lab #1 subgrant was awarded to People Powered, who created case studies from the platforms that were highly rated in their digital participation platform ratings.
+Following interviews with the organisations involved, they created blog posts to showcase the examples, including key information on the cases and personal narratives from the participant interviews.